Policy Proposal Project

 If the entire resource can be viewed and accessed on the database Some databases just include information and a citation for the resource, but not the actual resource itself.
 Limiting by "Full Text" excludes those from your search results.
 If you see a citation for a resource that you would like to find, talk to the librarians.
 We can often get that resource for you in just a few days! |

 Abstracts are short summaries of there resource.
 Read the abstract and subject terms to decide if you want to save the resource and explore it further.
-This will save you a lot of time!
-Use the citations and bibliographies of the most useful resources.
-Search for those authors, or even those exact resources.
-Find the information those writers used. |
+This will save you a lot of time! |

 How do you know if news and other online information is credible?
 Use the four moves of the S.I.F.T. method to help you analyze news, videos, and other information that you encounter online and on social media.
 The SIFT method is a strategy developed by digital literacy expert, Mike Caulfield.
 All SIFT information on this page is adapted from his materials with a CC BY 4.0 license.